 Miller graduated with a bachelor's degree in history and went on to a career in education.
 He taught in McMinnville, as well as overseas for the Department of Defense, and served as principal at schools in Carlton and Sherwood before retiring in 2009.

 Miller hopes to increase the size of Linfield's endowment, and to help set Linfield apart from other schools that are struggling.
 "The efforts of volunteers like me will assist in growing and maintaining Linfield as one of the best colleges in the country," Miller said.

 Megan Busse '05 selected Linfield College to study international business, mathematics, and French.
-"Combining a study abroad program that was second to none and an incredible financial aid package, it was the perfect fit for me," Samples said.
+"Combining a study abroad program that was second to none and an incredible financial aid package, it was the perfect fit for me," Busse said.
 She currently works as the Branded Program Manager for the Western United States Agricultural Trade Association.

-Samples hopes her contribution will help students enjoy the Linfield experience.
+Busse hopes her contribution will help students enjoy the Linfield experience.
 She believes alumni need to be involved to ensure Linfield's continued success in educating future leaders.

 Dave Dillon '89 graduated with a B.A. in political science and economics.
 He is currently the executive vice president for the Oregon Farm Bureau.
 Dillon looks back fondly on his time at Linfield and is motivated to help others share his positive experience.

 "Linfield College changed my life, gave me opportunities I wouldn't have had anywhere else," Dillon said.
 "There were a lot of people that put in a lot of work to make my experience what it was; I want to do the same for others."